Generic Name: peginterferon alfa-2a (peg in ter FEER on AL fa 2 a)

 Medically reviewed by Philip Thornton, DipPharm.
 Last updated on Aug 12, 2020.

 What is Pegasys?

-Pegasys (peginterferon alfa-2a) is made from human proteins that help the body fight viral infections.
+Pegasys (peginterferon alfa-2b) is made from human proteins that help the body fight viral infections.

-You should not use Pegasys if you are allergic to peginterferon alfa-2a, or if you have liver failure or autoimmune hepatitis.
-You also should not use Pegasys with ribavirin if you have:
+You should not use Pegasys if you have liver failure or autoimmune hepatitis.

 a hemoglobin blood cell disorder such as sickle-cell anemia or thalassemia;